 How is an A/B test defined in Ecommerce?

 A/B testing is an “in vivo” split testing method that runs simultaneously two advertisements or page variants that follow the same marketing strategy.
 It is an in-action eCommerce prototyping technique that allows us to determine which ads, visual elements or pages perform better and produce better results.
-It borrows know-how from both quantitative and qualitative marketing research because the variables in A/B testing include both customer behaviour and data analytics.
+It borrows know-how from both quantitative and qualitative marketing research because the variables in A/B testing include both customer behavior and big data analytics.

 This type of split testing can take place on-site or off-site: